bloch/AVL-Trees/README.md

 AVL Trees are self-balancing binary search trees.

-The ability of self-re-balancing makes this data structure very efficient.
+The ability of self-re-balancing makes this data structure very efficient and useful.